akka/akka/akka-docs/scala/logging.rst

 .. code-block:: ruby

     akka {
+      actor {
         debug {
           # enable function of LoggingReceive, which is to log any received message at
           # DEBUG level
           receive = on
+        }
       }
     }